gitkraken/gitlens-docs/gitlens/gitlens-features.md

 <img src="/wp-content/uploads/graph-info.png" srcset="/wp-content/uploads/graph-info@2x.png" class="help-center-img img-bordered">

 <div class='callout callout--basic'>
-    <p>Note: The Commit Graph is available to all users working on public repositories, and requires no account.
+    <p>Note: The Commit Graph is available to all users working on public or local repositories, and requires no account.
 Additionally, users with a paid GitLens subscription or trial can use the Commit Graph with private repos. </br></br>

     We’d love to hear your feedback in the <a href='https://github.com/gitkraken/vscode-gitlens/discussions/2158' target='_blank'>Commit Graph discussion on GitHub</a>.</p>
 </div>